demisto/content/docs/circle_build/README.md

 - Print build parameters:
   - `NIGHTLY`: this parameter is set during the build triggered each night.
   - `NON_AMI_RUN`: Indicates whether the build should use predefined AMI (amazon machine image) or not.
-  - `SERVER_BRANCH_NAME`: only relevant in case `NON_AMI_RUN` is set. indicates the demisto server build the current build should work against.
+  - `SERVER_BRANCH_NAME`: only relevant in case `NON_AMI_RUN` is set. indicates the Demisto server build the current build should work against.

 ## Installing additional ssh keys
 Add ssh keys to circle machine.